Ken Keyes Jr.: "On retreat" in Santa Cruz

 In March 1978, with six other people, Keyes left Cornucopia in the administrator's charge and moved back to Santa Cruz, California, a move he later characterized as an unskillful withdrawal from the problem.
-He characterized the level of teaching quality at Cornucopia after his departure as lowered and uneven.
+He considered the level of teaching quality at Cornucopia after his departure to have lowered and become uneven.
 Debts at Cornucopia began to increase.

+When Keyes left on a live-in bus with some staff that volunteered in March 1978, he had them go through a 'growth process' where they all had to shave their heads, and if male, their facial hair too.
+In addition they all were to use just one toothbrush and wear the same clothes with just one change for the time on the bus.
+It was reported that this process ended prematurely when the participants refused to continue.

-On a visit back to Cornucopia in November 1978, Keyes became involved with Penny Hannig, an acquaintance of several years and a worker at the center, and she joined him in Santa Cruz in 1979.
+On a visit back to Cornucopia in November 1978, Keyes became involved with Penny Hannig, an acquaintance of several years and a main workshop leader at the center, and she joined him in Santa Cruz in 1979.
 She became his third wife in September 1984.

 Keyes remained in Santa Cruz for three years.
 He describes this period of his life as being "on retreat."
 During these years, the couple "lived in a pattern of voluntary simplicity."
 He received Social Security disability benefits and received room, board, medical care, and a vacation from the organization, but he took no salary and received no royalties from his books.
 He received an inheritance from his mother's estate, most of which he donated to the organization.
 He continued to write books, some of which Penny co-wrote.

 Penny cared for his physical needs, and they were quite close, remaining in each other's company almost continually.
 Bouts of depression and hostility Penny experienced over a period of about two years during this time were initially mysterious, but the couple eventually diagnosed these symptoms as being the result of food allergies.
 After a change in her diet, the symptoms were brought under control.